Book your place

 While you’re in the city, you can look around the Virgil Building, our learning commons and student support centre.

-It’s a three-minute walk from the central bus and rail stations and 15 minutes from our campus.
+It’s a 3-minute walk from the central bus and rail stations and 15 minutes from our campus.

 Get something to eat

-The cafés and restaurants in the city centre of Bath offer food from around the world, as well as lots of plant-based options.
+There's a variety of cafés and restaurants in the city centre offering food from around the world, as well as lots of plant-based options.